Best Client Outcomes Grant Program

 About this program

-Launching in 2025, the TAC Best Client Outcomes Grant Program aims to improve the quality of health and disability services in Victoria.
-The program provides grants to fund research projects that will support the recovery, rehabilitation and life participation of people injured in transport accidents.
-The TAC Best Client Outcomes Grant Program replaces both the Value-based Healthcare Innovation Grant Program and the TAC Small Grants Program.
+The TAC Best Client Outcomes Grant Program aims to improve the quality of, and equity of access to, rehabilitation services in Victoria.
+The program provides grants to fund research projects that will support the rehabilitation of people injured in transport accidents.

 Applications